Are Women Culturally Monogamous?

 Women Learn the Breast Fetish, Too

-Posted on August 19, 2010, in feminism, gender, men, sex, sexism, women and tagged American Indian, culture, feminism, gender, hooking up, men, monogamy, Native American, open marriage, polygamy, sex, sexual repression, swingers, Tahitians, women.
+Posted on August 19, 2010, in feminism, gender, men, sex and sexuality, sexism, women and tagged American Indian, culture, feminism, gender, hooking up, men, monogamy, Native American, open marriage, polygamy, sex and sexuality, sexual repression, swingers, Tahitians, women.
 Bookmark the permalink.
 10 Comments.